Phacus: Life cycle

-Phacus is a member of the family Euglenaceae, the order Euglenales, class Euglenoidea, and finally the phylum Euglenozoa.
-Certain ancestral information regarding Phacus has been debated.
-Many studies looked at the genes of its many species by examining small subunit rRNA (SSU) sequences and arranging certain species into clades.
-What those scientists were trying to determine is what the phylogenetic tree of Phacus looks like based on molecular factors.
-Certain molecular phylogenetic analyses have described Phacus as being monophyletic depending on the clade studied, but the general consensus through multiple repeated analyses is that the genus is polyphyletic.
-This possible discrepancy has caused certain scientists to suggest possibly redefining this genus as two separate genera.
-In accordance with that, it is believed that Phacus divided early on in the history of photosynthetic Euglenids.

 Genetics

 A major genetic change in the genus occurred in its chloroplast genome throughout its evolution.
 This resulted in a genome reduction - possibly due to gene loss or transfer to the nucleus, an increase in the number of introns, and large genomic rearrangements.

 Evolution

-The literature mentioned above have also looked into the evolutionary history of the genus’ morphology.
+The literature mentioned above have also looked into the evolutionary history of the genus' morphology.
 It is believed that the rigidity of the cells has evolved numerous times, and that was determined by comparing the semi-rigid pellicles of ancestral species with the rigid pellicles of their descendants.
 Another feature believed to have evolved, are the longitudinal strips that appear on most species.
 It appears that the number of those strips has either increased or decreased over time depending on certain species and that their arrangement (either helical or longitudinal) has also changed throughout evolution.
 Furthermore, it has been argued that certain behavioral and locomotor traits which previously existed for predatory feeding have no longer been selected.
 This seemed to have had an effect on the number of strips species of Phacus generally have.
 The changing numbers of strips and the clustered patterns associated are not actually adaptive themselves, but may have evolved due to the cell becoming more flat and more rigid over time.
 Those traits are believed to have evolved in order to adapt to a more planktonic lifestyle.